sourcegraph/handbook/content/departments/technical-success/ce/process/create-new-license.md

 1. If the customer should have **Cody Access** once you generate an active license you are now able to toggle on `Access to hosted Cody Services`.
 Click Enable when the warning shows.
    1. Everything should fill in for you; however if you need to modify the rate limit of chat requests per day or code completions per day you can do so by clicking on the pencil icon.
 1. Follow our [key sharing policy](license_keys.md#license-key-sharing-policy) for sharing this license key with your prospect or customer.
 You can link them to the following docs for instructions on where to add the key: [Updating your license key](https://sourcegraph.com/docs/admin/subscriptions#updating-your-license-key)
-1. Finally, a new customer, you must map the license key to the Salesforce instance for usage data tracking following [these directions](https://docs.google.com/document/d/12W85VTKLJg2Os74PWADxwOPfpMozB0mUm4Do6fN9dFs/edit?usp=sharing).
+1. Finally, if this is a new customer, you must map the license key to the Salesforce instance for usage data tracking following [these directions](https://docs.google.com/document/d/12W85VTKLJg2Os74PWADxwOPfpMozB0mUm4Do6fN9dFs/edit?usp=sharing).